ibmbendev/EmployeeManagement/README.md

 ##Introduction:

-This application is built for Employee management, which can be used for managing employee details.
+This is  a small demo application for Employee Management, which can be used for managing employee details.

 [View Demo](http://rajeshwarpatlolla.github.io/EmployeeManagement/demo "Demo")